LizaCharles/team/README.md

 # Team C4
 **Project Title:** *Sprint 0*

 **Getting Started:** *This repository will contain information about each team member.
 Moreover, a new Project board called git hub will be created in order to organize ,to do, in progress and done tasks.
-Furthermore, a milestone will be created and each team member will be assigned an issue to resolve.*
+Furthermore, a milestone will be created and each team member will be assigned an issue to resolve.
+Moreover, each team member will create an issue to resolve by rditing the readme.md file and proposing a pull request at the same time another team member edits the same line and commits the change.
+Afterwards, each team member should resolve the conflict created by the merging request.*

 **Authors:**